richardm90/rmaliens/README.md

 * Service Commander to start, stop and manage the web servers
 * ILEvator is used as a HTTP client for the ILE environment on IBM i
 * noxDB is used to parse the web servers JSON response data
+* HTTPAPI is also used as a HTTP client
+* YAJL is also used to parse JSON data

 ## Notes